-As per rules of 100 Days Of Running, if you need to submit a run data for a distance exceeding 20km, we require you to also submit a public activity link for that run on our data submit page (not yet live), i.e. something which anyone can click and see and verify your run details.
-For distances up to 20km, this is not required.
+As per rules of 100 Days Of Running, if you need to submit a run data for a distance exceeding a certain distance as per rules, we require you to also submit a public activity link for that run on our data submit page (not yet live), i.e. something which anyone can click and see and verify your run details.
+For lesser distances, this is not required.

 We sat down and went through some of the common apps people use for recording their runs, and analyzed how good or bad they are for sharing your run data.
 Based on our analysis, here is an app by app analysis to help you understand how to share your run data.